Space Quest III: Reception

-In the September 1989 edition of C&VG (Issue 94), the reviewer gave the Atari ST version of Space Quest III a score of 83%, calling it "enjoyable and addictive".
-In 1989, Dragon gave the game 4 out of 5 stars.
+C&VG gave the Atari ST version of Space Quest III a score of 83%, calling it "enjoyable and addictive", and Dragon gave the game 4 out of 5 stars.
 The Macintosh & PC/MS-DOS versions of the game were also given 4 out of 5 stars.
 Compute! praised the game's graphics and sound card audio, stating that they were the best of the series.
 STart also praised the ST version's graphics and sound.
 While warning that Space Quest III was "essentially a text adventure" with syntax guessing and frequent saved game reloading, the magazine described it as "not-too-difficult" and suitable for those new to adventure games.
 Computer Gaming World gave the game a positive review, noting improvements in the presentation and action sequences over its predecessors.
 In 1989 the magazine gave it a Special Award for Achievement in Sound, and in 1996 listed the player's body parts being sold at a butcher shop as #2 on its list of "the 15 best ways to die in computer gaming".

 The editors of Game Player's PC Strategy Guide gave Space Quest III their 1989 "Best PC Adventure Role-Playing Game" and "Best PC EGA Graphics" awards.

-In the May 1990 edition of Games International, John Scott called this program "Brilliant!
+John Scott of Games International called the game "Brilliant!
 The graphics are super."
 He also thought the musical soundtrack was "the best I have yet encountered in any computer game."
 He noted the streak of humour running through the game, saying, "sometimes it's warped, sometimes cruel, but it's always funny."
 He did criticize the long loading times for each screen, and the computer's habit of prompting a disk change before the save sequence was finished.
-Nevertheless he gave both the gameplay and graphics an excellent rating of 9, saying, "I think you'll like this.
+Nevertheless, he gave both the gameplay and graphics an excellent rating of 9, saying, "I think you'll like this.
 I did.
 A lot."

 According to Sierra On-Line, combined sales of the Space Quest series surpassed 1.2 million units by the end of March 1996.